Try these stand-outs

 Kings Road Yard

-Head down this gated alleyway on a residential street in Pontcanna to discover a clutch of independent businesses worth writing home about: Alex Gooch, an artisan plant-based bakery famed for its organic sourdough bread; Lazy Leek, a vegan street food shack serving up huge plant-based burgers with interesting toppings and Pipes Microbrewery and their zesty vegan beers.
+Head down this gated alleyway on a residential street in Pontcanna to discover a clutch of independent businesses worth writing home about: Alex Gooch, an artisan plant-based bakery famed for its organic sourdough bread and Pipes Microbrewery and their zesty vegan beers.

 Every Saturday morning, the alleyway also transforms into a farmers’ market, packed to the gills with local produce.